jajtxs/Advanced-Exist-Tracker/README.md

 # **Event Exist Tracker**

 Very simple webhook for Discord, functions free with Google App Script.
+Was specifically made for Christmas 2024 Event, will be updated, but it is easily customizable!

 **Predictions**: